-Sonoma County Regional Park’s Natural Resource Program protects, restores and stewards these world class resources.
-Our goals are to:
+Regional Parks protects, restores and stewards these world-class resources.
+Its goals are to:

-1. Ensure that the parks contribute to the ecological function of natural systems throughout the county.
+- Ensure the parks contribute to the ecological function of natural systems throughout the county.

-Sonoma County Regional Parks has an ongoing program to restore and steward our natural resources.
+Regional Parks has an ongoing program to manage Sonoma County's natural resources.
 Examples include:

 Because Sonoma County’s grasslands are adapted to disturbance from fire and large herds of animals, they quickly lose their vitality without active burning or grazing.